The C.A.S.H. Courier - Article from the Winter 2005 Issue

 The negative reports all failed to include pictures and diagrams of the actual installation and reports on their state of repair.

 Steve Chicka, a county engineer in Fond du Lac, Wisconsin, explains, “The effectiveness of the reflectors became quite obvious when

 The typical cost for one mile of reflectors ranges from $3,400–$4,000.
 Most reflectors average 12.5 years of service thus costing only $272 to $320 per mile per year.
 The total cost of installation with posts and labor is $7,000–$10,000 per mile.
 Thereafter the cost is negligible; only maintenance expenses are required.

 Based on several states’ maintenance records, the cost per mile per year to maintain the reflectors is $500.

 In a study of Strieter-Lites by Robert H. Grenier, their effectiveness is summarized by the graph included here.

 The reduction of deer/car collisions demonstrated is extremely effective and consistent.
-A good way to help wildlife and your community is to urge local town officials and highway superintendents to install these reflectors along town, county and state roads.
+A good way to help deer and your community is to urge local town officials and highway superintendents to install these reflectors along town, county and state roads.